 RTA compensation amounts paid out tend to cover some or all of the following:

 This is calculated based on the level of injury you have suffered based on the medical report that will be compiled.

 - Special payouts for other factors

 This includes the type of expenses you may have had to bear due to the accident.
-This can cover any lost income, both now and for the future, childcare expenses, care claims, any changes to your home that have to be made due to your injuries, as well as travel and counselling costs.
-It is vital you keep any proof of expenses such as receipts in order to claim.
+This can cover any loss of earnings, both now and for the future, childcare expenses, care claims, any changes to your home that have to be made due to your injuries, as well as travel and counselling costs.
+You must keep any proof of expenses such as receipts to claim.

-If you are unsure as to whether a cost you have incurred will likely be taken into account as part of road traffic accident claims, then it is a good idea to call our team – we should be able to advise you.
+If you are unsure whether a cost you have incurred will likely be taken into account as part of road traffic accident compensation claims, then it is a good idea to call our team – we should be able to advise you.

 Whilst the vast majority of car operators are honest and responsible, there are still a small number of road users that are not.
-If you have been the victim of a hit and run, then you may feel that the situation could not possibly result in a compensation payout.
+If you have been the victim of a hit and run, you may feel that the situation could not possibly result in a compensation payout.
 However, this could not be further from the truth.
-If the driver has fled the scene of an RTA, and you have been left with injuries then it is still possible to make a claim through an organisation often referred to as the MIB.
+If the driver has fled the scene of an RTA, and you have been left with injuries, then it is still possible to claim an organisation often referred to as the MIB.
 The MIB (Motor Insurance Bureau) exists for this purpose, to settle claims from those injured by uninsured or untraceable drivers.

 Injuries sustained as a result of RTAs can be many and varied.
-However, we can list some of the most common injuries that occur often in RTAs here:
+However, we can list some of the most common injuries that often occur in RTAs (and subsequent road traffic accident compensation claims) here:

-- Back injuries – Injuries to the back can be painful and depending on how severe they are, they can leave lasting effects that have an impact on your daily life.
+- Back injuries – Injuries to the back can be painful and depending on how severe they are, they can leave lasting effects that impact your daily life.

 - Facial injuries – Shattered windscreens as well as the impact can cause facial injuries.
 This can have both physical and psychological effects.